 Welcome.

-We would like to recognize birthdays at this meeting.
+We like to recognize birthdays at this meeting.
 Is there anyone who has celebrated an A.A. birthday since last week?
-Would you please tell us your name, and how many years?
+Would you please tell us your name, and your milestone?

 I have asked Unassigned to read “The Daily Reflection” for today.

 The meeting is now open for discussion.
-We ask that if you have been or are under the influence today, that you please abstain from sharing today.
+We ask that if you have been or are under the influence today, that you please abstain from sharing.

 I want to remind everyone to please speak into your phone or microphone and to limit your sharing to 4 minutes.
 At 4 minutes you may receive a gentle reminder to wrap up your share.